NashTech-Labs/Studio-9/README.md

 ### Step 2 :  We just need to run the below command to build the image from the dockerfile.

-If you are int he same directory where you have docker file.
+If you are in the same directory where you have docker file.

          docker build -t <image_name>:<version> .
 EX-